clayfreeman/string-stream/README.md

 ## Testing

-Tests for this package are written using PHPUnit 9.
-To run the tests, you'll need to have PHP 7.4 and Composer installed:
+Tests for this package are written using PHPUnit.
+To run the tests, you'll need to have PHP and Composer installed:

 ```bash
 git clone https://github.com/clayfreeman/string-stream.git